 Again, links always appear to be coming from the hole near the top of the "YinYang" figure towards the dot near the bottom of the figure, but now they go all the way rather than stop at the edge.
 Note that the Spot.x and Spot.y values are not both 0.5, and that the Link end segment lengths are zero.

-Setting the GraphObject.fromSpot and GraphObject.toSpot properties specifies the default link connection point for all links connected to the node.
+Setting the GraphObject.fromSpot and GraphObject.toSpot properties specifies the default link connection point for all links connected with the node.
 What if you want some links to go to the middle-top spot but some other links to go to the middle-left spot of the same node?
 You can achieve this by setting the Link.fromSpot and Link.toSpot properties, which take precedence over the correspondingly named properties of what the link connects with.

 diagram.nodeTemplate =

-$(go.Shape, "Rectangle", { fill: "lightgray" }),
+new go.Shape("Rectangle", { fill: "lightgray" }),

 );